Sometimes we are the broken reaching for hope,

 In a season of my own brokenness, I was lead to the art of Kintsugi; a beautiful art form that fed me with instant hope and eventually took me on a path to healing and restoration.

-With insight and wisdom gained through sharing this art with others, I would love to introduce you to this gentle way of holding the pain for another and becoming a light of hope in their healing journey.
+With insight and wisdom gained through sharing this art with others, I would love to introduce you to a gentle way to caress your pain or hold the pain for another.

 THE ARTISTRY OF HOPE, HEALING, AND RESTORATION